desk-framework/desk/docs/content/en/docs/topics/app-architecture/app-context.md

 As shown in other examples throughout this documentation, a real-world Desk application contains one or more activities, which are typically added directly to the app context using the {@link GlobalContext.addActivity addActivity()} method.

-This method adds the provided activity to the _activation context_, available as {@link GlobalContext.activities app.activities}.
-This object contains a list of root objects, as well as a reference to the _activation path_ that handles platform-dependent logic for external navigation (see below).
-In turn, this allows each activity to _bind_ to the activation path and listen for changes.
+This method adds the provided activity to the _activity context_, available as {@link GlobalContext.activities app.activities}.
+This object contains a list of activities, as well as a reference to the _navigation path_ that handles platform-dependent logic for external navigation (see below).
+The activity context ensures that activities are activated and deactivated according to the current navigation path.

-- {@link ActivationContext +}
+- {@link ActivityContext +}

 For more information, refer to the documentation for {@link activities}.